Bug #5074

 Next, I'm going to see if I can work out why SaxonJS 2.2 didn't have this problem...

-Updated by Norm Tovey-Walsh over 2 years ago
+Updated by Norm Tovey-Walsh about 3 years ago

-I understood your comments about 304 Not Modified.
+.
 I was commenting on the fact that the web server I stood up to test this locally does not send 304.
-The browser seems to "inject" 304 into the response because the ETag headers are the same.
-That surprises me, but doesn't actually seem relevant.
+The browser seems to "inject" 304 into the response because the ETag

-Updated by Norm Tovey-Walsh over 2 years ago
+Updated by Norm Tovey-Walsh about 3 years ago

-Because I broke it in commit 144a968.
+Because I broke it in commit 144a968

 When I added code to support specifying the acceptable encodings, I accidentally forced a default content type where one had not previously been implied.
-The default content type I enforced was application/xml as described above.
+The default content type I enforced was application/xml

 I'm going to fix this by making my changes regarding acceptable encodings dependent on the caller having specified both a content type and an encoding (since I can't specify the desired encoding without specifying a content type).